PericlesTheo/intercom/README.md

 There are 3 main files and a `bin` file to kickstart the process

 `App` represents the main logic that is responsible for filtering and returning the customers given the Dublin office location and a max distance.

 `Customer` is a wrapper around each line of the text file.
-It is also the parser of the file given that practically the `Customer` responsibilities are nothing more than a `Struct`
+It is also the parser of the file given that practically the `Customer` responsibilities are nothing more than a `Struct`.

 `Location` is the distance calculator between different locations.
 It works with any type of locations although we are always feeding it the Dublin office.